 As technology advances, retail is changing, and business models are changing with it.
 The only way for brick-and-mortar to stay relevant is through technological innovation and embracing the new, competitive business models that this technology offers.

-Insights from 312 global retailers on their technology investments, omni-channel strategies and more.
+Insights from 306 global retailers on their technology investments, omni-channel strategies, technology implementation experiences and more.